 One of the most important benefits employees look for from their employer is a retirement benefit.
 Many types of employer-sponsored retirement plans are available, including 401(k)s and pensions.

-One way to invest in your employees’ retirement is by offering an individual retirement account (IRA), with contributions from either your organization, your employees, or both.
+However, one of the most common ways to invest in your employees' retirement is by offering an individual retirement account (IRA) with contributions from your organization, your employees, or both.

-There are three types of IRAs that employers can use to encourage workers to save for retirement:
+There are three types of IRAs that business owners can use to encourage workers to save for retirement:

 - A payroll deduction IRA

 - A savings incentive match plan for employees

 We'll cover each type in more detail in the sections below.

 First, let's start with payroll deduction IRAs.
 These are an excellent choice for employers who want to help employees save for retirement but may not have the budget to make plan contributions.

 As the name suggests, IRA contributions through payroll deduction are made solely by the employee as a deduction from their paycheck.
 Each employee gets to decide how much of each paycheck they would like to contribute to their IRA, so long as they don't exceed the contribution limits.